w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 :::note

-This comparison covers general information regarding two widely used rollup mechanisms that are used to scale (usually EVM-based) blockchains and compares and contrasts how Polkadot deals with scalability.
+This comparison covers general information regarding two widely used rollup mechanisms that are used to scale (usually EVM-based) blockchains and compares and contrasts how Polkadot achieves scalability.

 :::